WELCOME! | TEAM | RESEARCH RESOURCES | NEWS |

 Alberto Ardèvol-Abreu is a senior researcher in the ‘Viera y Clavijo’ Excellence Program at the Department of Cognitive, Social, and Organizational Psychology at the Universidad de La Laguna (Spain).
 During the last eight academic years, he has worked as lecturer and researcher at the Universities of La Laguna and Vienna.

-Rebecca is a PhD student at the University of Salamanca.
+Rebecca Scheffauer (PhD, University of Salamanca).
 Before coming to Spain to join the DRU, she studied at the University of Vienna where she got a Magister’s degree in Communication Science and a Master’s degree in Contemporary History and Media.
 Her research so far has mostly focused on quantitative methods and her fields of interest include new media such as social networking sites, how those relate to political participation, incidental news exposure, and the influence of algorithms.

-Pablo is a doctoral student in Political Science at the University of Salamanca.
-He holds a BA and a MA in Political Science, for which he has been awarded the Extraordinary Master’s Degree Award.
+Pablo is a PhD candidate in Political Science at the University of Salamanca, where he earned his BA and MA with an Extraordinary Master’s Degree Award.
 His research interests revolve around quantitative methods applied to political communication, social media, public opinion, and political behavior.

 Timilehin Durotoye is a Ph.D. student in the Donald P. Bellisario College of Communications at the Pennsylvania State University.
 She earned her BA and MA degrees from the Department of Communication and Language Arts, University of Ibadan, Nigeria.
 Using quantitative methods, her research centers on the effects of new media, algorithms, and artificial intelligence (AI) on human-social interaction, and long-debated/emergent political behavior capable of influencing democratic processes.